tob-asco/seeds/Tags.md

    - :cool: such a critical phase of life
    - :cool: new parents nowadays are extremely cautious and informed, i.e. interested
    - :abacus: babies, Kitas, Kindergardens, primary schools
+6. elderlies
+   - :abacus: systems adapted to old people
+   - :abacus: people live longer, what to do after 65?
+## `FOOD - Food`
+1. `coffee`
+   - :cool: *coffee culture*
+   - :abacus: many different kinds
+   - :abacus: studies on what factors matter
+   - :abacus: new gear to cook, adapted to situations (like travelling)
+2. `tea`
+   - :cool: *tea culture*
+   - :abacus: new flavors
+   - :abacus: new things to put in boiling water
+3. `cocktails`
+   - :cool: great pictures
+   - :cool: fancy ambience
+   - :abacus: new recipes
+   - :abacus: cocktail bar suggestions
+   - :abacus: designs of glasses or gear
+4. `secret recipe`
+   - :cool: if you want cooking inspiration
+   - :abacus: all the recipes, no further subsets for now
+5. beer
+   - :cool: *beer culture*
+6. wine
+   - :wine: *wine culture*
+7. liquour
+   - :wine: alcoholophiles

 ## `GAD - Gadgets` or `UOT - Things`
 1. `w/o electro`